Employment and Income Programs

 info@foundrybc.ca

-Free supported employment and education program if you are interested in working, going to school, or completing a training program.
+Free supported program for youth ages 15-24.
 Offers support and guidance in navigating the sometimes overwhelming decisions.
+Can help if you are interested in working, going to school, or completing training.
 Program can be accessed virtually, or in-person at Foundry centres across BC.

 Learn more about Foundry Work & Education Program.